 Rice Krispie treats are a quintessential summertime favorite (it's so close to a s'more!), but sometimes you just need to add a little chocolate!
-These Chocolate Chip Rice Krispie Treats bring together gooey marshmallow goodness with delicious melted chocolate, and the classic crunch of a Rice Krispie Treat that we know and love.
+These Chocolate Chip Rice Krispie Treats bring together gooey marshmallow goodness with delicious chocolate chips, and the classic crunch of a Rice Krispie Treat that we know and love.

-- Marshmallows: I think mini marshmallows melt more easily, but jumbo marshmallows will also work here.
+- Marshmallows: Mini marshmallows melt more easily, but jumbo marshmallows (or homemade Classic Vanilla Marshmallows) will also work here.

 - Flaky sea salt like Maldon Sea Salt adds a nice finishing touch.